octoprobe/octoprobe/docs/design/terms.rst

 * `Testbed`: A testbed defines how tentacles are used to run tests.
 A testbed design consists of schematics of the DUT-side of the tentacles.

- * A testbed is identified by its unique name, for example 'testbed_tutorial'.
+ * A testbed is identified by its unique name, for example 'testbed_showcase'.
  * A testbed may be instantiated multiple times.
 For example once in CH-Wetzikon and once in AU-Melbourne.
  * A test is ALWAYS written against a specific testbed!